-The Speech and Language Therapy service trains relevant staff to deliver SALT packages to individual students.The SENDCo oversees 1-1 work with individual children using Precision Teaching, or 1-1 Handwriting support, delivered by the TAs.
+The Speech and Language Therapy service trains relevant staff to deliver SALT packages to individual students.The SENDCo oversees 1-1 work with individual children using Precision Teaching, or 1-1 Handwriting support, delivered by the Support Staff.

 The SENDCO has attended training in supporting children with emotional needs through outside agencies such as the Virtual School, or Yourspace Therapies.

-Outside agencies such as Hearing/Visual Impairment visit the school to advise staff/monitor individual children.
+Outside agencies, such as the Sensory Support Team, visit the school to advise staff/monitor individual children.

 How will my child be included in activities outside the classroom including school trips?

 All children will be included in School Trips.
 Individual needs are discussed with parent/carer as appropriate and plans put in place.
 Children may be allocated extra support for trips if necessary and a risk assessment completed.

 The building is wheelchair accessible on the ground floor, and we have disabled toilet facilities.
 We have an allocated Disabled Parking area.
 If you wish to ensure this is available please call the office.

 The Oaks does have 2 floors in the upper key stage part of the school and we do not currently have a lift.
 Meetings with parents generally take place on the ground floor.
 All efforts will be made to ensure you are able to see your child’s work, or to meet staff as requested, by arranging a suitable meeting point on the ground floor.